 - 8 feet – longshore

-What are the 4 Methods of Fall Protection?
+What Are the 4 Methods of Fall Protection?

 The four methods of fall protection are fall elimination, fall prevention, fall arrest, and administrative controls.
 Fall elimination is the most preferred method of fall protection.
 This is when the worker is able to complete the task without having to work at heights.
-Fall prevention is when systems like guardrails and safety nets are used.
+Fall prevention safety training is when systems like guardrails and safety nets are used.
 Fall arrests refer to systems that are used to protect you after the fall has already occurred such as a harness.
 Lastly, administrative controls are the least preferred method of fall protection as it does not prevent injury in the event of a fall.
 Administrative controls are simply procedures and work practices that bring awareness to the risk of a fall.

 Does OSHA Require a Fall Protection Rescue Plan?